 COMMISSIONED MUSIC PROGRAM

-The 37th Kaldor project will feature three newly commissioned musical works, created in response to LeWitt's monumental Wall drawing #955: loopy doopy (red and purple).
+The 37th Kaldor project features three newly commissioned musical works, created in response to LeWitt's monumental Wall drawing #955: loopy doopy (red and purple).
 Each piece of music has been developed collaboratively by an American musician and an Aboriginal Australian musician—Chuck Johnson with JWPATON, Steve Gunn with amby downs, and Claire Rousay with E. Fishpool.
-Responding to the wall drawing as an alternative form of musical notation, the commissioned works will form three distinct interpretations of LeWitt's work, creating a synergised visual and musical experience.
+Responding to the wall drawing as an alternative form of musical notation, the commissioned works form three distinct interpretations of LeWitt's work, creating a synergised visual and musical experience.

 The collaborating musicians will perform their work on selected dates in the John Kaldor Family Hall of the Art Gallery of New South Wales.
-Music will be available via QR code to listen to in the Gallery or downloaded for later listening.

 Coining the term “conceptual art“, Sol LeWitt is considered one of the most influential artists of his time.
 From 1968 to 2007, LeWitt created 1,200 wall drawings, reducing his art-making process to a bare vocabulary of lines, curves, geometric shapes and primary colours.
 These works were distinctive for their method which began with a set of instructions or a simple diagram, executed by people other than the artist at different times and places.
 LeWitt once wrote that “ideas can be works of art“, giving greater importance to the idea behind his work rather than its execution.

 The Art Gallery of New South Wales now holds one of the world's foremost collections of works by Sol LeWitt, thanks to the gift of the John Kaldor Family Collection in 2008.